-These One Pot Teriyaki Chicken Bowls are the EASIEST week-night meal.
+This One Pot Teriyaki Chicken Bowl recipe is the EASIEST week-night meal.
 You throw everything in one pot and let it simmer until finished!

-Have you noticed I have been a little obsessed with one pot meals?
+Lately I’m completely obsessed with one pot meals.
 You literally make it all in one pot (or skillet).
-The perfect meal for when you are in a pinch and don’t have a whole lot of time to make dinner.
-With kid number 3 still pretty tiny and kids 1 and 2 feeling like they need extra attention, I am finding I have very little time to spend in the kitchen.
-At this time in my life need dinners to be EASY and I need cleanup to be even easier.
-I need tasty dinners that I can whip up and throw on the table in as little time as possible.
+It’s the perfect meal for when you are in a pinch and don’t have a whole lot of time to make dinner.
+With three young kids who constantly need my attention, I find I have very little time to spend in the kitchen.
+This teriyaki chicken bowl recipe checks all the boxes for a healthy, delicious meal that can be on the table in no time.
+Just mix some chopped boneless skinless chicken breasts with rice and your favorite veggies in a large skillet and you’ll have rice bowls for the entire family to enjoy.
 This also works great as a meal prep recipe.
 Make a big batch one day and then store it in one-portion servings.
 If you need a quick meal just heat it up in the microwave.

 Choosing the Rice